 Lightly wet the surface you want to clean.
 Next, sprinkle Bon Ami powder and rub it in with a wet cloth or sponge.
 Rinse off a couple of times.
 Don’t use hot water when rinsing, as this will only separate the powder and create more residue to rinse off.

 Bon Ami is not intended for glass, mirrors, brushed stainless steel appliances, and lacquered surfaces.
 So if you’re unsure if the powder is too abrasive for a particular surface, test first on an inconspicuous area.

 Lastly, don’t use too much powder.
 A little gets a lot done!

 If you’ve sworn off bleach and other harsh chemical cleaning products, as we have, we highly recommend Bon Ami.
+You can get it right here at Hello Charlie.
 This is really good stuff that perfectly balances effectiveness, affordability, and safety.
 Give it a go!